-As you’d expect from Porsche, there’s a huge range of options on offer, and you’ll need to spend extra to get navigation, cruise control and full-leather seats.
-Still, standard kit includes eight-way electric seats, automatic air-conditioning, parking sensors and a DAB radio.
+It’s a much slicker system, however, you’ll still have to pay extra for cruise control and full-leather seats.
+Standard kit includes eight-way adjustable electric seats, automatic air-conditioning, parking sensors and a DAB radio.

 The Porsche Macan Turbo is marked out by a slightly more aggressive design and sits on a set of 19-inch wheels as standard, both the S models get 18-inch wheels, though wheels up to 21-inch diameter are available.
 Turbo models are also fitted with LED fog lights and daytime running lights, while the S cars get halogen units as standard.

 GTS cars get 20-inch alloys and bespoke styling, while LED headlights are standard, helping to improve vision at night and therefore safety.

 You can up the luxury even further through the addition of things like the optional Light Comfort package, which features ambient LED lighting throughout the cabin for a really classy, night-time glow.

 The Macan's boot is large enough to hold 500 litres of luggage while you've got the rear seats up, but you can fold them down to free up 1,500 litres of space.
 That means that despite its relatively sporty shape, the Macan is a genuinely spacious car, with room for a family and a large suitcase each.